jameseunson/JEConfirmationDialogWithIconButtons/README.md

 <img src="Assets/example.jpg" width="300" alt="An example sheet using this framework with three options, with an icon alongside each one.">

+### Known Bugs
+These issues are currently being worked on and will be resolved soon.

+- Labels with images do not yet align properly if images are variable width
+- Border unintentionally appears on top of the sheet if message is not visible
+- Displaying the dialog in the example app causes the screen to 'jump' vertically.

 ### License

 ```